antonis7polo/SolveMyProblem/README.md

 - **Inform Future Projects**: These logs act as a learning tool for future teams to understand the potential and limitations of AI in software development processes.

 By meticulously documenting our AI interactions, we aim to provide insights into the integration of AI in software engineering and its evolving role.

+## Project Planning and Monitoring
+For detailed project planning and monitoring, please refer to our [GitHub Project Board](https://github.com/users/ntua-el20022/projects/2).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.